An adaptive scalable fully implicit algorithm based on stabilized finite element for reduced visco-resistive MHD

 The final example we consider is the island coalescence, originally considered in studies such as~\cite{finn1977coalescence, biskamp1980coalescence}.
 The problem shows true time and space multiscale behaviors when the Lundquist number increases including plasmoid development, and therefore serves as a great test to challenge our solver.

-The coalescence instability, which drives the island coalescence example, is an ideal instability, which is driven by the attractive force between parallel currents.
+The coalescence instability, which drives this example, is an ideal MHD instability, driven by the attractive force between parallel currents.
 For low and moderately high Lundquist number, the simulation can be divided into two phases~\cite{biskamp1980coalescence}.
-In the first phase, the current-density ropes are freely accelerated toward each other and a current sheet starts to form, while in the second phase the current sheet at the reconnection layer stays somewhat stationary and gets slowly damped until two islands fully merge.
-For the high-Lundquist numbers, current sheet tears after the aspect ratio of the current sheet becomes sufficient large, and result in plasmoids forming along the sheet~\cite{biskamp1996magnetic}.
+In the first phase, the current-density ropes are freely accelerated toward each other and a current sheet starts to form, while in the second phase the current sheet at the reconnection layer stays somewhat stationary and gets slowly damped until the two islands fully merge.
+For high-Lundquist numbers, the current sheet tears after the aspect ratio of the current sheet becomes sufficient large, and results in plasmoids forming along the sheet~\cite{biskamp1996magnetic}.
 The plasmoids can further excite more plasmoids and eventually lead to very complicated turbulence-like local structures.